 What is the goal of your presentation?

-What is the main objective of the presentation, is it to pitch investors?
+Making posters, infographics, or presentations; whatever your visual medium, you need to ask yourself what is its purpose.
+Is the main objective of your presentation to pitch investors?
 Get new customers?
 Discuss an idea with your colleagues?

 Never do the presentation just because “it has to be done”.
 Your whole pitch will be much more efficient when you know exactly why you are doing it and where you need to get your audience to.